-Sign-in, or Join our Auscultation-Essentials plan.
+Sign in, or Join our Auscultation-Essentials plan.
 Join

-This is an example of a decrescendo murmur starting early in diastole.
+On this page, we present decrescendo murmur starting early in diastole.
 The first and second heart sounds are normal.
 The decrescendo murmur is high-pitched.
 The anatomy video shows a enlarged left ventricle with normal contractility.
 You can see regurgitant flow from the aorta into the left ventricle which causes the murmur.

 Auscultation Sounds